Guidelines for the Entrance Examination of the Applicants for the Dhanani School of Science and Engineering

-Habib University’s Entrance Examination for DSSE is a computer-based standardized test from College Board, the world leader in student assessment.
-The EE for DSSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in College Level Mathematics.
-It is mandatory for all applicants, except those who qualify for the test exemption based on their SAT I and SAT II Mathematics (II)scores or based on Grades.
-For the details of test exemption, please visit ‘Exemptions from HU Entrance Examinations‘.
+The Entrance Examination for DSSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in Advanced Level Mathematics.
+It is mandatory for all applicants to appear for the HU Entrance Examination, except those who qualify for the test exemption based on their SAT I and SAT II scores or Grades as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.

 - It is a multiple-choice test (except for the essay section)

 - No negative marking